p2p-ld/kysely-zotero-dialect/README.md

 ## Approach

-The dialect works by creating a secondary database and [`ATTACH`-ing](https://sqlite.org/lang_attach.html) it to the zotero database.
-This allows us to reuse the Zotero sqlite driver with minimal patching while also providing full control over a database that can be independent of Zotero's.
+We create a new sqlite database in Zotero's data directory using the name of the database, such that a `db_name: foo` will create `{DATA_DIR}/foo.sqlite`.

-All of the queries are then routed through Zotero's `Zotero.DB.queryAsync` method.
+All queries are then independent of Zotero's main database, but can still use the packaged XUL/XPCOM sqlite driver.
-The `ZoteroSqliteDriver` class uses a static connection mutex shared among instances, so multiple plugins using `kysely-zotero-dialect` should be safe to use alongside one another (in addition to any thread-safety that Zotero provides via `queryAsync`).

 ## Installation